Citadel-Station-13/CitadelLore/wiki/Guide_to_Robotics.md

 #### Removing Internal Organs

 You might sometimes need to remove an organ from the body of a synth.
-The most common occurrence of this is removing a MMI or posibrain from a heavily damaged synth so it can be placed into the newly printed body.
+The most common occurrence of this is removing a MMI from a heavily damaged synth so it can be placed into the newly printed body.
 To remove any internal organ in a synth:

-1. Use a **screwdriver** and crowbar to open your patient up.
+1. Use a screwdriver and crowbar to open your patient up.
-2. Use a **multitool** on them, this will bring up a window asking you which organ you want to prepare for removal.
+2. Use a multitool on them, this will bring up a window asking you which organ you want to prepare for removal.
 3. Select the organ and hit okay, this will cause a progress bar to appear.
-4. Once that bar is filled, you'll be able to use a **hemostat** on the patient to bring up a window asking you which organ you want to remove.
+4. Once that bar is filled, you'll be able to use a hemostat on the patient to bring up a window asking you which organ you want to remove.
 5. Select the organ you want and hit okay, then wait for the progress bar to finish like before.
-With the **hemostat** you might have to try more than once, but failing 'to grab something' doesn't damage the patient.
+With the hemostat you might have to try more than once, but failing 'to grab something' doesn't damage the patient.
 6. With that, the organ should be out!

 ### In A Pinch